 - All single-track roads have passing places which allow you to pass oncoming traffic safely.
 Don’t try to pass another car unless there is a passing place – you or the other driver thus might have to reverse to the next suitable passing place.

 - Use the passing places on the left side of the road – if the passing place is on the right-hand side, stop on the road and let the oncoming traffic use the passing place to pass you.

 - If you are a slow driver, let traffic behind you pass by a passing place.

 - Don’t park and leave your car behind in a passing place.

-- On a slope, give way to cars that are driving up the hill.
+- On a slope, try to give way to cars that are driving up the hill.

 Guided Scotland tours including Skye

 If you don’t drive yourself, you could visit Skye on a guided tour from one of the main towns in Scotland.
-Scottish companies like Rabbie’s, Timberbush Tours of Haggis Adventures offer multiple-day itineraries to the Isle of Skye from Edinburgh and Glasgow, such as this 3-day tour from Glasgow with Timberbush Tours or this 5-day trip from Edinburgh with Haggis Adventures.
+Scottish companies like Rabbie’s, Timberbush Tours of Haggis Adventures offer multiple-day itineraries to the Isle of Skye from Edinburgh and Glasgow, such as this 3-day tour from Glasgow with Timberbush Tours or this 3-day trip from Edinburgh with Rabbie’s or this 3-day tour to Skye that also includes a ride on the Jacobite Steam Train.
 If you base yourself in Inverness, you can also do a day tour to Skye with Rabbie’s.

 Guided Skye tours on the island

 Finally, if you’d rather explore Scotland by yourself, but don’t want to drive on Skye, why not join a local day trip?